 - Be careful surfing the internet, some sites have NETs prognostic data from the ark.

-- Even if you find new data, interpretation is difficult due to the heterogeneity of NETs, different stages and grades, comorbidities, age and no doubt many other factors.
+- Even if you find the very latest data, interpretation is difficult due to the heterogeneity of NETs, different stages and grades, comorbidities, age and no doubt many other factors.
+Please also note the ‘very latest’ data is probably a few years old.

 - It’s a difficult question even for a specialist.

-- I’ve lost count of the number of people who have been told a period of time from their specialist (including use of the word ‘terminal’) and they are still here a significant period after, in some cases 10 x what their specialist said.
+- I’ve lost count of the number of people who have told their story about being told a period of time from their specialist (including use of the word ‘terminal’) and they are still here a significant period after, in some cases 10 x what their specialist said.

 - AND DEFINITELY Check out the comments on this Facebook post – here (over 400 people like this post so far – so press that button!)